dhondta/rpl-attacks/doc/install.md

  $ sudo apt-get install imagemagick libcairo2-dev libffi-dev
  ```

-!!! reminder "Behind a proxy ?"
+!!! tip "Behind a proxy ?"

     Do not forget to configure your Network system settings (or manually edit `/etc/apt/apt.conf`).